apichick/apigee-dev-training/labs/lab-01/README.md

     ![Add developer](images/add-developer.png)

-3. Create a Developer app named BookApp for the developer created in the previous step, assign the BookAPIProduct to it and the click on the **Save** button.
+3. Create a Developer app named BookApp for the developer created in the previous step, assign the BookAPIProduct to it, set the callback URL to http://localhost and then click on the **Save** button.
 Go back inside the API product and you will see that a set of client credentials have been created.
 The consumer key is the value that you will have to set the apikey querystring parameter to.

     ![Add developer app](images/add-developer-app.png)